Incoterms® 2020 Overview and Comparison

 |---|---|---|

-Container Shipments: Do not use FOB/CIF for containers.
-Risk transfers when the container is delivered to the terminal, not when loaded on the ship.
-Use FCA or CIP instead to align risk transfer with physical handover.
+Container Shipments: Do not use FOB or CIF for containers.
+Risk transfers when the container is delivered to the terminal, not when it is loaded onto the ship.
+Use FCA or CIP instead to align the risk transfer point with the physical handover.

 5. Summary